sarahman/easy-docker/readme.md

 ## Contribution
-All issues, PRs and advices are more than welcome to discuss about :).
+All issues, PRs and advices are more than welcome to discuss about. :)

 ## License
 MIT